-In single-observer systems, BEDF applies a sampling approach [18] that is made possible by use of an ROE state representation.
-Target range is weakly observable with bearing angles but is primarily contained within a single ROE parameter: for example, $\delta\lambda$ in the set of quasi-nonsingular ROE [28].
+In single-observer systems, BEDF applies a sampling approach [19] that is made possible by use of an ROE state representation.
+Target range is weakly observable with bearing angles but is primarily contained within a single ROE parameter: for example, $\delta\lambda$ in the set of quasi-nonsingular ROE [29].
 Consequently, BEDF generates set of $\delta\lambda$ samples across the expected ISD interval.
-For each sample, the remaining ROE are solved for via iterative batch least squares refinement, in which the residuals between measured angles and modeled angles (using the current ROE estimate) are minimized.
-In multi-observer systems, BEDF may instead solve for $\delta\lambda$ directly (without sampling) thanks to improved observability and simultaneously refine the servicer's absolute orbit estimate if it is coarse.
+For each sample, the remaining ROE are solved for via iterative batch least squares refinement, in which the residuals between measured angles and modeled angles (as per the current ROE estimate) are minimized.
+In multi-observer systems, BEDF may instead solve for $\delta\lambda$ directly without sampling thanks to improved observability, and simultaneously refine the servicer's absolute orbit estimate if it is coarse.
 BEDF also produces an associated state covariance estimate using the converged measurement residuals.

 BEDF performs best when provided with batches of 50-200 bearing angles across a period of 1-2 orbits.
 For nominal cases in LEO, initialization errors are less than 20% of target range when using a single observer.
-Single-observer angles-only BEDF is currently being validated as part of the NASA Starling mission [10].